How to Prevent Mice from Entering Your Idaho Home

 Additional Ways to Reduce Mouse Activity

-These small improvements help create a less inviting home environment for rodents:
+These small improvements help make your home less inviting for rodents:

-- Reduce clutter in storage rooms, garages, and basements
+- Reduce clutter in garages, basements, storage rooms, and sheds

-- Keep grass trimmed and remove debris from along the foundation
+- Keep grass trimmed and remove debris along the foundation

 - Repair torn weatherstripping on exterior doors

-These actions reduce shelter and nesting materials, lowering overall rodent pressure.
+These actions reduce shelter and nesting materials, which lowers overall rodent pressure around the structure.

 When to Call a Professional